Street names are not just about indicating a specific location.

 In fact, both Seng Poh Road and Seng Poh Lane are named after Tan Seng Poh, Seah Eu Chin’s famous brother-in-law, one of the most significant pioneers in Singapore’s early history.
 It is significant that a road and a lane are named after him, and that they are near Eu Chin Street.

 The son of the Kapitan Cina of Perak in Malaya, Tan Seng Poh came to Singapore when he was nine years old to accompany his sister.
-He studied in Singapore and later worked for his brother-in-law Seah Eu Chin, rising from an assistant to the post of manager.

 While Seng Poh successfully bought and sold commodities such as cotton and tea, he also traded harmful vices, such as opium, which were legal under British colonial rule.